 Deciding to buy a new home in Sydney is usually the largest investment most people make in their entire lives.
-Everyone knows they should organise a building and pest inspection however the plumbing of their new home is something many people consistently overlook.
+Everyone knows they should organize a building and pest inspection however the plumbing of their new home is something many people consistently overlook.
 Generally, only a cursory glance over a home’s plumbing is all that’s covered by a standard building inspection.
-What’s really needed is a professional inspection by a Master Plumber equipped with the proper tools and expertise to diagnose plumbing issues before they escalate and end up requiring expensive repairs.
+What’s really needed is a professional plumbing home inspection by a Master Plumber equipped with the proper tools and expertise to diagnose plumbing issues before they escalate and end up requiring expensive repairs.

 Why Is A Home’s Plumbing System Important?

 Although it often goes unnoticed until something goes wrong, the plumbing system in your home is a very important part of maintaining your health, safety and comfort.
 It includes sewers, the water supply, hot water system, stormwater gutters, downpipes and internal fixtures.
 A problem in any of these areas can result in serious damage such as raw sewerage spills, flooding and even structural damage.
 For example, tree root intrusion into sewer lines or pipes can result in blocked drains and collapsed pipes.
 Other common issues resulting in significant annoyance include leaky taps and drainpipes, low water pressure, poor surface water drainage and pipe corrosion for instance.
 Unfortunately, many of these issues will not be spotted by an untrained eye and it’s not until an expert plumber has a thorough look that they may be diagnosed.